 Enzyme Replacement Therapy

-Your baby’s health care provider may recommend your baby go on enzyme replacement therapy (ERT) to improve the signs and symptoms of Pompe disease.
+Your baby’s health care provider may recommend your baby start enzyme replacement therapy (ERT) to improve the signs and symptoms of Pompe.
 This treatment aims to supplement the enzymes that are present at low levels in your baby’s lysosomes.
 ERT can stabilize your baby’s organ function, improving motor skills, and reducing heart enlargement.
+Treatment with ERT is required immediately for babies with infantile-onset Pompe.
+Treatment for late-onset Pompe is generally not required for newborns, and is started at various ages, depending on symptom presentation and severity.

-Many babies with Pompe disease have trouble feeding and gaining weight.
-A nutritionist or dietician can help you monitor your baby’s calorie intake and plan a diet that will provide the nutrients he or she needs for proper growth and development.
-Some children with Pompe disease are managed on a soft diet, while others may require a feeding tube.
+Some babies with Pompe have trouble feeding and gaining weight.
+A nutritionist or dietician can help you monitor your baby’s calorie intake and plan a diet that will provide the nutrients they need for proper growth and development.
+Some children with Pompe are managed on a soft diet, while others may require a feeding tube.
+Early treatment with ERT can reduce the chance a child with Pompe will need assistance with feeding.

 Structures called lysosomes are the recycling centers within our cells.
 Lysosomes contain enzymes that help the cell breakdown and reuse certain materials from the foods we eat.
 Some enzymes help the lysosome breakdown complex sugars, specifically.
 One of these enzymes is called acid alpha-glucosidase (GAA).

-If your baby has Pompe disease, his or her body is missing or making non-working copies of GAA enzymes.
+If your baby has Pompe, their body is missing or making non-working copies of GAA enzymes.
 When this enzyme is not working correctly, your baby’s body cannot break down a large sugar molecule called glycogen into smaller components.
-This causes undigested sugar molecules and other harmful substances to build up in cells throughout the body, resulting in the many signs and symptoms of Pompe disease.
+This causes undigested sugar molecules and other harmful substances to build up in cells throughout the body, resulting in the many signs and symptoms of Pompe.

-Pompe disease is an autosomal recessive genetic condition.
-This means that a child must inherit two copies of the non-working gene for Pompe disease, one from each parent, in order to have the condition.
+Pompe is an autosomal recessive genetic condition.
+This means that a child must inherit two copies of the non-working gene for Pompe, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
+If both parents are carriers of Pompe disease, there is a 25% (or 1 in 4) chance of having a child with Pompe with each pregnancy.
+It is possible to have more than one child with Pompe disease.

 Support for Pompe

 Work with your baby’s health care provider to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a dietician or nutritionist, physical therapists, physicians that specialize in metabolism, cardiology, and pulmonology, and other medical resources in your community.
-Some children with Pompe disease have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+Some children with Pompe have developmental delays.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

-Because Pompe disease is a genetic condition, you may want to talk with a genetics specialist.
+Because Pompe is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for Pompe disease, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

-Azaria is a sweet, bright child who was diagnosed with Pompe disease.
+Azaria is a sweet, bright child who was diagnosed with Pompe.
 Despite having a childhood in and out of the hospital for Enzyme Replacement Therapy and speech and eating therapy, Azaria is energetic and happy.
 Read her inspirational story.